zuixjs/cdnjs/CONTRIBUTING.md

 Changes to your fork can be made at GitHub using your browser, or on your computer using a `git` command line or graphical user interface.

-If you intend to make a _single, simple contribution_ to cdnjs you will likely find the browser experience more straightforward.
+* If you intend to make a _single, simple contribution_ to cdnjs you will likely find the browser experience more straightforward.

-If you intend to make _numerous contributions_ to cdnjs, you may find a local clone of your forked repository a better route.
+* If you intend to make _numerous contributions_ to cdnjs, you may find a local clone of your forked repository a better route.

+#### 5.2.1 Follow the existing library convention

+Where possible, follow the existing file and directory structure for the library when adding a new version.
+Users should ideally be able to increment the version number reference in their projects to load a more recent version.

+This is not always possible with major or minor version changes, especially with considerable changes, so please ask if you are not sure.

-#### 5.2.1 Make changes using your browser
+#### 5.2.2 Make changes using your browser

 Coming soon - please refer to `README.md`.

-#### 5.2.2 Make changes on a local repo clone
+#### 5.2.3 Make changes on a local repo clone

 Coming soon - please refer to `README.md`.